 Selected publications relevant to Kiel Marine Science (KMS)

-Scientific articles published by researchers from Kiel Marine Science (KMS) are collated and managed in the Forschungsinformationssystem (FIS), the central database of Kiel University.
-Along with publications, FIS also allows for the recording, linking and use of lectures, projects, memberships or awards.
+Scientific articles published by researchers at Kiel Marine Science (KMS) are collected and managed in the Research Information System (FIS), the central database of Kiel University.
+In addition to publications, FIS also allows the collection, linking and use of lectures, projects, memberships or awards.